 This post may contain affiliate links.
 Please read our disclosure policy.

-• Versatile: Great for breakfast, a snack, or dessert.
+• Perfect Anytime: Enjoy them warm for breakfast, as a snack, or a fall dessert.

 Ingredients